work7z/LafTools/README.md

 #### _The Tools for Laffin' At Life_

-The name of this project is inspired by 'Laffin' At Life', a classic country song from 1987 by Chet Atkins that also has a special place in the author's heart.
+The name of this project is inspired by {0}, a classic country song from 1987 by Chet Atkins that also has a special place in the author's heart.

 Hopefully LafTools will make your daily tasks easier, reducing the need for overtime and helping you maintain a healthy work-life balance, let us just laffin' at life!